code-boxx/Storage-Boxx-PHP-Inventory-Management-System/README.md

 ## STORAGE BOXX
 Storage Boxx is an open-source PHP Inventory Management System.
-With built-in webcam QR scanner, NFC scanner, passwordless login, and an optional experimental AI assistant.
+With a built-in webcam QR scanner, NFC scanner, passwordless login, and an optional experimental AI assistant.
 <br><br>

 ## :white_check_mark: "OUT OF THE BOX" FEATURES